sing-lab/super-resolution/README.md

 # Preambule
 This repo is the python implementation of [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802).

-SRGAN assumes an ideal bicubic downsampling kernel, which is different from real degradations.
-Other models such as [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219) or [Real-ESRGAN: Training Real-World Blind Super-Resolution with Pure Synthetic Data](https://arxiv.org/abs/2107.10833) use different degradation to improve super resolution performances.
+SRGAN assumes an ideal **bicubic downsampling kernel**, which is different from real degradations.
+Other models such as [ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks](https://arxiv.org/abs/1809.00219) or [Real-ESRGAN: Training Real-World Blind Super-Resolution with Pure Synthetic Data](https://arxiv.org/abs/2107.10833) use different degradations to improve super resolution performances.

 ## Differences with original SRGAN paper

-In addition to the SRGAN paper bicubic interpolation, we added here when creating low resolution images from high resolution images:
+In addition to the SRGAN bicubic interpolation, we added to generate low resolution images from high resolution images:
 - Random JPEG compression
 - Random horizontal or vertical flip
+-
+High resolution images are size 128x128 as it gives better result than 96x96.

 To remove unpleasant checkerboard artifacts from reconstructed images, we used ICNR initialization for the subpixel convolutional block, see [this article](https://arxiv.org/abs/1707.02937).

+Finally, SRGAN loss contains both MSE and VGG loss where in the paper only the VGG loss is used.
+Using the MSE allows better reconstruced images: contrast is better and artifacts are removed.

 ## Illustrations